 Popular colours include grey, black and steel blue; however, you may wish to opt for a brighter shade to let your house really stand out on the street (there’s a reason we all remember the ‘blue front door’ from the film Notting Hill).
 An absolute favourite is Stiffkey Blue by Farrow and Ball – a real inky, petrol hue.

 Tidying up the front garden and pathway is also an instant win.
 Ensure no rubbish has escaped from your bins and sweep up any fallen leaves; all of which will add to that all-important curb appeal.
+If the volume of rubbish is getting to be too much then a clearance service can help.
+Whether that’s rubbish removal services Portsmouth and surrounding areas or anywhere else in the UK, do make sure that you hire a registered and fully insured company.

 Let there be light